-5.2.1 Common and Way-Finding Signage Plans (Ongoing)
+4.2.1 Common and Way-Finding Signage Plans (Ongoing)

 Description: A Common Signage Plan is required when multiple signs are associated with a project that consists of several buildings in a single development.
 The common signage plan includes all signs within the development, including out parcels.
-Way-finding signs are solely for the purpose of providing directional information along rights-of-way from sub-sections, tenants, or areas of the development.
+Way-finding signs are solely for the purpose of providing directional information along rights-of-way from sub-sections, tenants, or areas of the development to other sub-sections, tenants, or areas of the development.